2020PB/police-brutality/reports/Oregon.md

 First person footage from a protestor in a wheelchair shows them sitting still, filming some distance from the Justice Center fence.
 Officers fire explosives and impact munitions, many of which strike the protestor directly.

-tags: protestor, tear-gas, explosive, shoot, projectile, person-with-disability
+tags: protester, tear-gas, explosive, shoot, projectile, person-with-disability

 id: or-portland-197